 If the first consonants include "qu", move the "q" and the "u."
 Don't forget about words like "squeal" where "qu" doesn't come first!
 Examples: "quick" becomes "ickquay" while "squeal" becomes "quealsay."

-Have at least two other pairs check your specs before you begin coding.
-Ensure that each possible behavior is represented by a spec, and that they are ordered from simplest to most complex.
+After you write all of your tests, have at least one other pair check your tests before you begin coding.
+Ensure that every possible functionality is represented by a test, and that they are ordered from simplest to most complex.